-Hopefully you will find this post helpful if you are also are deciding to explore the East Coast, as I can’t explain enough about how amazing our trip was!
-And luckily I’m a planner so I can share my plans and tips with you all in the hopes to give you ideas and inspiration and to also save you loads of time with your own trip planning!
+Hopefully you will find this post helpful if you are also are deciding to explore the east coast, as I can’t explain enough about how amazing our trip was!
+Luckily I’m a planner so I can share my plans and tips with you all in the hopes to give you ideas and inspiration and to also save you loads of time with your own trip planning!

 Day One: Arrival

 We flew from Hamilton, Ontario directly to Halifax, Nova Scotia and rented a car to tour around (see my tip below when it comes to car rentals)… I decided to plan the trip going clockwise around the province, starting towards the South Shore, up to the Bay of Fundy and Annapolis Valley, then heading to Cape Breton Island, and stopping in Sydney before ending up back in Halifax.
 It doesn’t really matter which direction you go, or if you want to spend more time in Halifax when you first get there, but I thought for us, this would work best for the activities we wanted to do and the things we wanted to see.